 Vicodin is one of the most well-known prescription drugs that is commonly misused.
-Although healthcare providers are beginning to crack down on prescriptions and monitor use more closely, Vicodin is still widely used to treat severe or chronic pain, making people more susceptible to Vicodin addiction.
+Although healthcare providers are beginning to crack down on prescriptions and monitor use more closely, Vicodin is still widely used to treat severe or chronic pain, making people more susceptible to Vicodin & substance addiction.

 Painkillers are not meant for long-term use.
-Over time your body begins building up a tolerance to Vicodin and you have to take more and more to feel the same level of relief.
-Eventually you may continue feeling pain even when taking high doses.
-By this point you most likely have already developed a Vicodin addiction and may have trouble stopping use.
+Over time your body begins building up a tolerance to Vicodin, and you have to take more and more to feel the same level of relief.
+Eventually, you may continue feeling pain even when taking high doses.
+By this point, you most likely have already developed a Vicodin addiction and may have trouble stopping use.

 Understanding Vicodin Addiction

-Short-term side effects of Vicodin can include pain relief and euphoria, but also nausea, constipation, confusion, drowsiness, and slow breathing.
+Short-term side effects of Vicodin can include pain relief and euphoria, nausea, constipation, confusion, drowsiness, and slow breathing.
 A significant risk with Vicodin addiction is that too much can slow your breathing and heart rate to dangerous and potentially fatal levels.

 How Addictive is Vicodin?